openstack/python-openstackclient/doc/source/plugins.rst

 ========

-OpenStackClient promises to provide first class support for the following OpenStack services: Compute, Identity, Image, Storage, Volume and Network.
+OpenStackClient promises to provide first class support for the following OpenStack services: Compute, Identity, Image, Object Storage, Block Storage and Network.
 These services are considered essential to any OpenStack deployment.

 Other OpenStack services, such as Orchestration or Telemetry may create an OpenStackClient plugin.
 The source code will not be hosted by